wko27/blog/_posts/2017-10-11-San_Jose_Rock_n_Roll_Half_Marathon.md

 locations:
 ---

-Wrote this for my girlfriend who took me along to the San Jose Rock n Roll on Sunday!
-She texted me about bringing popcorn chicken to a potluck as I was finishing it ...
+Christine took me along to the San Jose Rock n Roll on Sunday!
+She texted me about bringing popcorn chicken to a potluck as I was finishing this poem ...

 *blisters and bruises and soreness and sweat<br>
 minor misfortunes that we'll soon forget<br>